 Tests between Means of Different Groups; Tests Between Means of Related Groups; ANOVA Required reading: Salkind, Ch.
 11, 12 and 13

-Memo A Due (email at shishir.mathur@sjsu.edu with the subject line: "first name, last name, 204: Memo A" and file name "first name last name 204 Memo A"); instructor will distribute your Memo A to classmates for preparing Memo B)
+Memo A due on Canvas with the following file name: first name last name 204 Memo.
+Instructor will distribute your Memo A to classmates for preparing Memo B.